logzio/logz-docs/_source/logzio_collections/_log-sources/dotnet.md

 #### Configure Serilog

 <!-- info-box-start:info -->
 This integration is based on [Serilog.Sinks.Logz.Io repository](https://github.com/serilog-contrib/Serilog.Sinks.Logz.Io).
+Refer to this repo for further usage and settings information.
 {:.info-box.note}
 <!-- info-box-end -->